 Via the Hutton HotelBelieve it or not, Tennessee has a special place in this city girl’s heart.
 My best friend, Heather, moved to Knoxville during my junior year of high school and it has always been a very foreign but familiar place.
 I’m not used to Tennessee living and can’t say that I truly know Knoxville like the back of my hand, but one of the most important women in my life lives there and that makes it home.
 I was so excited to travel to Tennessee with my boyfriend, Brian—he could FINALLY meet Heather and her adorable set of twins.
 Before we visited her, we knew we had to make one big visit to Nashville, the music capital of the country.

-I ventured through Nashville’s cutest spaces for two full days and was so inspired to share this trip with you.
+I ventured through Nashville’s cutest spaces and neighborhoods for two full days and was so inspired to share this trip with you.
 If you’re looking for a fun and inspiring trip, Nashville is crawling with culture.

 Where do I even begin?
 If you stay ANYWHERE in Nashville, you need to visit the Hutton Hotel.
 The Hutton Hotel is the premiere boutique hotel in Nashville.
 Everyone knows it and it gives off the cool yet socially conscious air I can’t resist.
 You could say the hotel is green from the ground up.
 The Hutton Hotel is actually a repurposed office building with Earth-friendly appointments.
 Recognized by the Tennessee Hospitality Association for Green Initiatives, Hutton is Nashville’s greenest hotel.